An extensive guide to the lore of cycling in Croatia

 1. Pretty Pretty Good?

-Well, it sure is pretty, after all you are turning the pedals in beautiful Croatia, and if you just hopped off your plane to indulge in a guided cycling tour of the country chances are you will be treated to a stunning holiday, pampered by your guides and protected by the support van.
+Well, it sure is pretty, after all, you are turning the pedals to Cycle in Croatia, and if you just hopped off your plane to indulge in a guided cycling tour of the country, chances are, you will be treated to a stunning holiday, pampered by your guides and protected by the support van.
 All you have to beware of is steep hills and gourmet pit stops weighing you down.
 Or just ask your tour operator for an e-bike.

 Or maybe it is.
 Istria has gotten used to lazy pelotons of cyclists shepherded around by mushrooming cyclotourist agencies.
 Although take note, even in this oasis cycling infrastructure is lacking for a serene self-guided bicycle vacation and cycling culture among the Istrians is nowhere to be found.
 But as the locals are beginning to realize that cyclists are good spenders armed with mighty credit cards, they are making efforts at being friendlier to the Velominati.
 And if you are OK with venturing off road, Parenzana, an abandoned railroad turned into a mixed use hiking-cycling trail in the middle of black truffle country is a great way to find your way to the next mistletoe brandy bar.

 You are a cyclist and actually moving to Croatia.
 You plan on commuting by bike no matter what?

 Well it depends on your vantage point.
 Moving from Denmark you will just be amazed at how horrid it is.
 Next to no commuting infrastructure, cycling culture rock bottom, fellow cyclists act like complete a-holes just like car drivers, and a police force that seems to not care much about your existence except on certain days when they embark on a quest to punish all cyclists.
 Then again if you just moved from Lagos or Ciudad de Mexico you will find the traffic sparse, the drivers timid and the country a quaint little cycling place.